Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 Let them make Me a sanctuary, that I may dwell among them.

 From the fall in Genesis until the Tabernacle construction, the Bible records people occasionally walking and talking with God but not dwelling with Him.
 As we shall see, it is within the framework of this Old Testament sanctuary that God draws His people closer to Himself through an intricate sacrificial system.
 This arrangement can speak volumes to us today about the specifics of such a great salvation and indescribable gift.

 . . . how shall we escape if we neglect so great a salvation . . . ?

 — Hebrews 2:3

 Every detail that Christ accomplished to restore our relationship with God finds its discovery in the particulars of the wilderness tabernacle.

-In part three we will take an interesting look at how the tabernacle was designed to also demonstrate the relational purposes and components of Gods plan for uniting with us using male and female forms as illustrative tools.
-The tabernacle was about God dwelling with his people.
-This is not in conflict with the tabernacle being a reflection of Jesus Himself.
-Jesus is the person and "the way" that fulfilled every aspect of the necessities of being near God.
-The male-female aspect is an additional concept tool that enables us to more accurately understand the relational facet more clearly and deeply.
+This study will examine how the Tabernacle was designed to demonstrate the relational purposes and components of God's plan for uniting with us, using male and female forms as illustrative tools.
+The Tabernacle was about God dwelling with his people.
+The human relational aspect does not conflict with the Tabernacle being a reflection of Jesus Himself.
+Jesus is the person and "the way" that fulfilled every element of the necessities of being near God.
+The male-female aspect is an additional concept tool that enables us to understand the relational facet more clearly and deeply accurately.

-A great example of this is provided in both the Old and New Testament.
-In I Corinthians Paul clearly tells us that Christ is the wisdom of God
+Both the Old and New Testaments provide us with great examples.
+In I Corinthians, Paul tells us that Christ is the wisdom of God.

 But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption